tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #> 4     2 -0.0263  0.75
 ```

-We prefer the new `summarise()` approach with because it's concise, doesn't require learning about list-columns and unnesting, and uses a familiar syntax.
+We prefer the new `summarise()` approach because it's concise, doesn't require learning about list-columns and unnesting, and uses a familiar syntax.